Aranmula Ponnamma: Early life

 Ponnamma was born as one of five children of M. Kesava Pillai of the Malethu house and Parukutty Amma in Aranmula, Old Quilon, Travancore (present-day Pathanamthitta district).
 She has four siblings, Ramakrishna Pillai, Pankiyamma, Bhaskara Pillai and Thankamma.
 She started her career at the age of 12 as a Carnatic music vocalist.
 She began by singing before meetings organised by the Hindu Mahamandal on the banks of the Pampa river.
 At the age of 15, she was appointed as a music teacher in a primary school in Pala, before starting to teach in the senior classes.
 Later she joined the first batch of students at the Swati Tirunal Music Academy.
 After the course, she was appointed as the music teacher in Cotton Hill Girls' High School in Trivandrum.

 Family

-She was married to Late Kochu Krishna Pillai.
-The couple had a daughter, Late Rajamma and a son, Late Rajashekharan.
-Her granddaughter Radhika Suresh, herself a singer, is married to Suresh Gopi, and the young actor Gokul Suresh is her great-grandson.
+She was married to late Kochu Krishna Pillai.
+The couple had a daughter, late Rajamma and a son, late Rajashekharan.
+Her granddaughter Radhika Suresh, herself a singer, is married to Suresh Gopi, and their son actor Gokul Suresh is her great-grandson.